observIQ/bindplane-agent/processor/datapointcountprocessor/README.md

 ## How It Works
 1. The user configures the datapoint count processor in their metrics pipeline and a route receiver in their target metrics pipeline.
-2. If any incoming metrics match the `match` expression, they are counted and dimensioned by their `attributes`.
+2. If any incoming metrics match the `ottl_match` expression, they are counted and dimensioned by their `ottl_attributes`.
 Regardless of match, all metrics are sent to the next component in the metrics pipeline.
 3. After each configured interval, the observed metric counts are converted into gauge metrics.
 These metrics are sent to the configured route receiver.